tranleduy2000/pascalnide/jflex-1.4.3/examples/simple-maven/README.txt

 	or an error occurs.
 	But in the test, the output is redirected into <<<target/output.actual>>>.

-	The test is successful if every line match with <<<src/test/resources/output.good>>>,
+	The test is successful if every mLineNumber match with <<<src/test/resources/output.good>>>,
 	which is the expected scanner debugging information.